njiah/starlingcycles/SC_documentation.md

 3. **database**: database connection, database helper and instances
 4. **batchpage**: frames table (get there by clicking on a batch or adding a new batch)
 5. **progresspage**: table of process for each batch (get there by clicking start on a batch)
+6. **batches**: display of existing batches in three tabs ('not started', 'in progress', 'completed')
+7. **addbatch**: form to add batches, display located in home
+8. **settingspage** : Manufacture types and processes in containers with CRUD actions
+9. **addManufacture** : add a new manufacturetype page with drag and drop feature and add a new process form
+10. **manufacture** : displays list of batches of the manufacture type and delete if no batches are in-progress

 <br>